F00LIAN/regionintelligence/README.md

     cd official-repo
     ```

 3. **Install Poetry**: The environment is a poetry environment.
 To install poetry follow the instructions here: https://python-poetry.org/docs/#installation.
 Each project has a pyproject.toml file that contains the dependencies for the project.
 Each project has its own virtual environment.

-4. **Dev LLM**: This folder contains the code and pipeline to gather and parse building code information and fine-tube a LLM to be a subject matter expert in these codes.
-This is experimental and not used in the current version of the product.

-5. **Map**: This folder contains the code and pipeline to gather and process current planning projects from orange county cities.
-The data is then used to create a map of the projects and their details.
-The tables are stored in the 'data' directory.
+Once Poetry is installed you can navigate to the project directory and run the following command to install the dependencies for the project.
+     ```bash
+    poetry update
+    ```

 ## Feedback & Contributions